zerthimon/redis_plugin/README.md

 -------
 * `Socket`
    Path to a UNIX Domain socket of the Redis instance.
-   When specified, takes over Ip and Port options.
    Default: none
 * `IP`
    IP Address of the Redis instance.
+   When specified together with Socket, takes over Socket option.
-   Default: none
+   Default: 127.0.0.1
 * `Port`
    TCP Port of the Redis instance.
    Default: 6379